ErikEJ/erikej.github.io/_drafts/2026-04-xx-sqlprojects-schemacompare.md

 - Review **per-object T-SQL diffs** side by side
 - Copy the **generated deployment script** ready for review or execution

-No extra tooling, no manual diffing, and no leaving Visual Studio.
+No extra tooling, no manual diffing, and no leaving Visual Studio / SSMS.

 ## Why You Need This